-During the year ended December 31, 2016, the Company's primary sources of cash were distributions from the Operating Partnership and proceeds from the issuance of common stock.
-As of December 31, 2016, the Company has determined that it has adequate working capital to meet its dividend funding obligations for the next twelve months.
+During the year ended December 31, 2017, the Company's primary source of cash was distributions from the Operating Partnership.
+As of December 31, 2017, the Company has determined that it has adequate working capital to meet its dividend funding obligations for the next twelve months.